HannaSafonova/Portfolio/README.md

 - In the students table, establishing a composite primary key consisting of student_no and birth_date.
 - Creating an index on the students.email field.
 - Establishing a unique index on the teachers.phone_no field.
-2. Adding test data at your discretion (7-10 rows) to our three tables.
+2. Adding test data (7-10 rows) to our three tables.
 3. Displaying data for any year from the "students" table and record in the form of a comment the execution plan of the query, indicating that the query will be executed on a specific partition.
-4. Retrieving the teacher's data using any phone number, and document the execution plan to show that the query will be executed using an index rather than the ALL method.
-Then, making the index on the "teachers.phone_no" field invisible and document the execution plan where the expected result is the ALL method.
-Finally, leaving the index in a visible status.
-5. Intentionally creating 3 duplicates in the 'students' table (add 3 more identical rows).
+4. Intentionally creating 3 duplicates in the 'students' table (add 3 more identical rows).
-6. Writing a query that outputs rows with duplicates.
+5. Writing a query that outputs rows with duplicates.

 ## Project2.
 Requests writing in SQL